-And just like that, AI Coaches are sharing space with us Human Coaches.
-And, they always will.
+And just like that, AI Coaches share space with Human Coaches — and always will.

-- Will always bring with it issues of ethics and other bias.
+- AI and AI Coaches will always carry with them issues of ethics and other potential biases.

 Research on the Impact of AI Coaches